100000000x/website/_posts/2020-10-26-token-based-authentication-django-rest-framework-djoser.md

 - We will install Django Rest Framework (DRF) and Djoser packages.
 - We will setup settings and urls.
 - User will be able to signup with username and password.
-User will be able to login, get her profile and logout.
+- User will be able to login, get her profile, and logout.
 - We will manually test our REST API with DRF browsable API.

 What are we **not** going to do in this post: